 The game appeared headed for overtime until Pat Chung returned a punt to the Washington 23-yard line with 1:39 remaining.
-Stephen Gostkowski kicked the game-winning, 30-yard field goal with eight seconds remaining.
+Stephen Gostkowski’s winning 30-yard field goal came with eight seconds remaining.

-The starting offense scored 17 points and gained 248 yards on 36 plays - this from a group that managed only four punts in five drives in the first two preseason contests.
+The starting offense scored 17 points and gained 248 yards on 36 plays.
+This from a group that entered with four punts in five drives.

-The starting defense allowed 17 points and 200 yards on 36 plays against one of the best offenses in football.
+The starting defense allowed 17 points and 200 yards on 36 plays against arguably the best offense in football.
 The Redskins stiffened after allowing scoring drives of 73, 84 and 47 yards, forcing two punts and a turnover before leaving midway through the third quarter.